mrdylans/update-plex/README.md

 # update-plex
-Script to check if a plexmediaserver update is available (via Tautulli API) and pulls latest docker image and restarts to update.
+Script to check if a plexmediaserver or tautulli update is available (via Tautulli API 'get_pms_update' and 'update_check' respectively) and pulls latest docker image and restarts container to update.
+Also has discord notification via webhook built-in.